diversifyds/library-checkouts-db/README.md

 ## Documentation

 The database was created using R and Python files.
-Refer to each file in the `app` subdirectory for detailed documentation.

 `lcdb_ddl.sql`
 > A SQL script to create the database table definitions.